RyanGitWing/ElevatorSystem/README.txt

 each person was assigned tasks.

 Tyler
-	- TimeConverter Class
-	- README File
+	- Diagrams

 Aleksandar
-	- Scheduler Class
+	- Scheduler subsystem
-	- SchedulerTest Class

 Dominique
-	- UML Diagrams
-	- Sequence Diagrams
+	- Scheduler subsystem

 Ryan
-	- Elevator Class
+	- README file
-	- ElevatorTest Class
+	- Document
-	- FloorTest Class
+	- Test Classes

 Harrison
-	- State Diagrams
+	- Elevator class
-	- Math File
+	- Floor class

 ---------------------- Classes ----------------------

 Elevator.java

 	Elevator class that creates an elevator object which moves from one floor to another based on the request.
-Using a motor, it moves from floor to floor with a set time to move and time to open based on the instruction received from the scheduler.

 Motor.java